julianpeeters/typename/docs/readme.md

 # typename
-Get names for common types, using typeclasses instead of reflection.
+Get names for common types using typeclasses instead of reflection.

 ### Add the dependency:
  - libarary for Scala @SCALA@ (JS, JVM, and Native platforms)